anniee/CattifyGem/README.md

 ## Usage

 Whenever you are having trouble articulating what you want to convey to your pet alien, simply use this gem to translate English to Cat.
-This gem is also ideal for making your Ruby application accessible to felines.
+This gem is also ideal for making your Ruby application comprehensible to felines.

 ## Development